 As mentioned above, a wiki page has been created to document Known Bugs/Missing files and Planned fixes in the HCP data released to date.
 This wiki will be updated frequently as we discover new bugs and files missing in the datasets.
 We recommend checking the wiki page before you do any major analyses with HCP data so that you are aware of any issues with files you may want to use.
 On the wiki, we also describe our plans to fix bugs/redistribute missing files and provide links to patches the HCP is releasing periodically to replace the files affected.
-HCP patch scripts are written to automatically search through your downloaded or Connectome in a Box directory structure for files that need to be fixed and replaces them without modifying the structure.
-Currently, a data patch Python script (released March 2014) is available for download on the ConnectomeDB HCP project page to fix most issues found in the Q1-Q3 data.
-But remember, the 500 Subjects release data currently available for download/order has been reprocessed and should not be mixed with the Q1-Q3 Release data, even if patched.
+For some fixes, HCP patch scripts are written to automatically search through your downloaded or Connectome in a Box directory structure for files that need to be fixed and replaces them without modifying the structure.
+For example, a data patch Python script (released March 2014) is available for download on the ConnectomeDB HCP project page to fix most issues found in the Q1-Q3 data.
+But remember, the 900 Subjects release data (and 500 Subjects release data) currently available for download/order was processed with a different version of the HCP pipelines and should not be mixed with the Q1-Q3 Release data, even if patched.